Gmail to Google Sheets: 4 Ways to Connect Gmail and Sheets

 Method 2: Email Forwarding

-Email forwarding is the "set it and forget it" approach to Gmail-to-Google Sheets integration.
-Instead of manually saving each email, you forward them to a unique address and they automatically appear in your spreadsheet.
+Email forwarding is the set-it-and-forget-it approach.
+Instead of manually saving each email, you forward them to a unique address and they automatically appear as new rows in your spreadsheet.

 How It Works

-Step 2: Configure column mapping.
-Choose which email fields map to which spreadsheet columns.
-Subject to column A, sender to column B, date to column C, body to column D, and so on.
+Configure which email fields map to which columns — subject to column A, sender to column B, date to column C, body to column D, and so on.
 You control the order and which fields to include.

-Step 3: Forward emails.
-You can forward emails manually by sending them to your Quicktion address, or — more powerfully — set up automatic forwarding with Gmail filters.
+You can forward emails manually by sending them to your Quicktion address, or set up automatic forwarding with Gmail filters.

 Setting Up Auto-Forwarding in Gmail

-1. In Gmail, click the search bar dropdown and define your filter criteria (e.g., from a specific sender, containing certain words, or with attachments)
+- In Gmail, click the search bar dropdown and define your filter criteria (from a specific sender, containing certain words, with attachments, etc.)

-From that point on, every email matching your filter is automatically saved to Google Sheets.
+From that point on, every matching email is automatically saved to Google Sheets.
 You don't need to open Gmail, click anything, or even be at your computer.

 For the full setup process, see our email forwarding to Google Sheets guide.